Engine Work

 I have set up a separate page to cover the details of this repower.

-The picture on the left was taken a few hours before the Westerbecke was removed from Sarah.
+The picture above was taken a few hours before the Westerbecke was removed from Sarah.

 High Volume Sea Water Intake Manifold